-In addition, on May 27, 2020, the Planning Commission recommended to the Board of Supervisors revisions to the County's regulations on vacation rentals, and the Board adopted amendments in concept on June 30, 2020 (final adoption is anticipated to occur at the Board meeting of August 4, 2020).
-Minor amendments to align the hosted rental regulations with the newly amended vacation rental provisions are also included in the draft ordinance in order to avoid conflicts and clarify regulations regarding this additional use of residential structures.
+In addition, on May 27, 2020, the Planning Commission recommended to the Board of Supervisors revisions to the County's regulations on vacation rentals, and the Board considered the amendments on June 16 and June 30, 2020 and will consider them again at their meeting of August 4, 2020.
+Minor amendments related to numbers of permits and violations to align the hosted rental regulations with the proposed vacation rental provisions are also included in the draft ordinance in order to avoid conflicts and clarify regulations regarding this additional use of residential structures.